NUbots/NUbots/module/platform/cm740/HardwareIO/README.md

 ## Description

-This module is responsible for communicating with the NUgus robot's CM740 controller.
+This module is responsible for communicating with a CM740 controller.

 ## Usage